-There were two members of the Pensions Committee who were in receipt of pension benefits from the Gwynedd Pension Fund during 2020/21 (committee members P. Jenkins and J.B.
+There were two members of the Pensions Committee who were in receipt of pension benefits from the Gwynedd Pension Fund during 2021/22 (committee members P. Jenkins and J.B.
 Hughes).
-In addition, committee members P. Read (member until May 2020), S.W.
+In addition, committee members S.W.
 Churchman, R.W.
 Williams, J.B.
 Hughes, A.W.
 Jones, I. Thomas, G. Edwards and S. Glyn are active members of the Pension Fund.
-The late D. Cowans was also an active member of the Pension Fund.

-Two members of the Pension Board were in receipt of pension benefits from the Gwynedd Pension Fund during 2020/21 (board members H.E.
+Two members of the Pension Board were in receipt of pension benefits from the Gwynedd Pension Fund during 2021/22 (board members H.E.
 Jones and S. Warnes).
-In addition, Board members A.LI.
+In addition, Board members A.Ll.
 Evans, O. Richards, H. Trainor and S.E.
 Parry are active members of the Pension Fund.